Open-and-Sustainable/prismAId/README.md

 ## Notes
 - Ensure that you have fully read the [User Manual](user_manual/manual.md).
 - For troubleshooting and support not covered in the [User Manual](user_manual/manual.md), submit an [issue](/../../issues) on GitHub.
-- Forthcoming additional features: support of ChatGPT4 Omni model and batch execution processes.
+- **Forthcoming** additional **features**: support of ChatGPT4 Omni model and batch execution processes.
 Both features significantly decrease the execution cost of reviews.

 * * *